1955 Pontiac Facts, Figures, and Specifications

 - A three-speed manual gear box with column mounted gear shift was standard on all models.

-- Dual-Range Hydra-matic drive was a $178 extra cost option.
+- Dual-Range Hydra-Matic drive was a $178 extra cost option.

 - Available for $35, after March 1955, was the V-8 “Power Pack” option.